| |

 |

-While at Epcot earlier this month, I noticed that Future World has had many subtle changes in recent years.
+While at Epcot in 2008, I noticed that Future World had had many subtle changes in just a few years.
+I took a third look last month.

 |